mrchainman/ai-answers-searxng/README.md

 ## How It Works

-After search completes, the plugin extracts 6 top results as context.
+After search completes, the plugin extracts the top 6 results as context.
 A client-side script calls the stream endpoint with a signed token.
-The LLM response streams back to update UI dynamically.
+The LLM response streams back.
+Token by token rendering is soon.

 ## Ollama (Local)